2nil-web/webapp/README.md

 *A tool to create standalone applications based on web technology.*

+*Could be compared to Node.js with Electron, without the Software bloat.*

 ## 1. Tutorial

 The goal of the webapp tool is to allow creating applications with web technology in the simplest possible way, assuming you already have some basic knowledge of creating web pages based on HTML, CSS and Javascript.
 It provide a set of local Operating System API with a very low overhead (less than 1 MB).

-It works seamlessly, on both Windows and Linux Operating Systems.
+Works seamlessly, on both Windows and Linux Operating Systems.
-With this tutorial you will learn its general philosophy by creating simple applications.
+Here you will learn the general philosophy of the tool by creating simples applications.

-*Could be compared to Node.js with Electron, without the Software bloat.*

 ### How to write an app in 2 steps